Thinking of Investing?

 If you’re new to investing in real estate, beware of taking on a bigger challenge than you can handle financially..
 Unless you have a plan and budget forlarge-scale improvement– or know someone who does quality work at bargain prices – you’ll likely want an estimate from a contractor before moving forward with a purchase.
 Sunset Maintenance offers options for investors who are looking for upside properties.

-Prices of apartment building are at an all-time high in San Diego.
+Prices of investment properties are at an all-time high in San Diego.
 If our considering selling, now is the time to speak with us about the value of your building.

 The Federal Reserve is increasing interest rates, which means property values have peaked.
 Values will have an adverse effect and will decline as rates rise.

 Your Equity Is No Longer Working For You:

 You may not be utilizing your equity efficiently.
 Just like leveraging a banks money should provide you increased utility and money, so should your cash or equity invested into the property.
 What is the opportunity cost of lost income on our current investment when your cash can be placed in a similar property with better returns?

 Exchange Into More Units With Greater Cash Flow Potential: